Electronic waste, commonly known as e-waste, is growing up to three times faster than other types of household waste in Australia.

-The Victorian Government banned e-waste in landfill from July 2019 across the state.
+The Victorian Government banned e-waste in landfills from July 2019 across the state.
 This means e-waste can no longer be placed in your household garbage bin.

 E-waste can contain hazardous materials that can leach into the soil and groundwater, or be released into the air, causing long term environmental damage and harm to human health.
 Electronic goods also contain valuable materials that can be recovered for recycling.

-A complete list of items covered by the ban is available on the Sustainability Victoria e-waste webpage.
+A complete list of items covered by the ban is available on the Sustainability Victoria e-waste website.

 Donate or repair your e-waste

 Before recycling it, consider whether you can donate it to a charity or get it repaired.
-Keeping goods circulating keeps them out of landfill or recycling plants.
+Keeping goods circulating keeps them out of landfills or recycling plants.

 Some charities will accept electrical items in good condition.
 Contact your local store to check first, and drop off any items during store opening hours.

 If your item needs repairing, Brunswick Tool Library may be able to assist through their monthly Repair Cafes.
 These occur on the third Saturday of the month between 10am and 2pm.
 You can take items in to have them repaired or learn how to repair them yourself.
 Items must be able to be carried in.
 You can find out more information and event dates on the Brunswick Tool Library website.

-Local social enterprise, WombleTech, will take unwanted computers (working or not) and refurbish them for vulnerable members of the community.
-Go to the WombleTech website to register your donation, find a drop-off point, or to arrange a pickup.
+A local social enterprise, WombleTech, will take unwanted computers (working or not) and refurbish them for vulnerable members of the community.
+You can register your donation, find a drop-off point, or arrange a pickup on the WombleTech website.

 Recycle your e-waste in Moreland

-You can recycle your e-waste through our twice yearly hard waste collection in spring and autumn.
+You can recycle your e-waste through our twice-yearly hard waste collection in spring and autumn.
 During hard waste collection, e-waste can be placed on the kerbside (in a separate pile), for recycling.
 You can find out more about this service on our Hard Waste Collection page.

-Drop off a range of household items at our yellow recycling stations for free at our Coburg, Brunswick and Glenroy Customer Service Centres.
+You can drop off a range of household items at our yellow recycling stations for free at our Coburg, Brunswick and Glenroy Customer Service Centres.
 You can find out more about this recycling service on our Waste and recycling locations page.